proplot-dev/proplot/docs/why.rst

 Matplotlib is an extremely powerful plotting package used by academics, engineers, and data scientists far and wide.
-However, certain plotting tasks can be cumbersome or repetitive for its heaviest users:
+However, certain plotting tasks can be cumbersome or repetitive for its heaviest users, i.e. users who...

-* Users who need to make very rich, complex figures.
+* ...make very rich, complex figures.
-* Users who want to finely tune their figure annotations and aesthetics.
+* ...want to finely tune their figure annotations and aesthetics.
-* Users who make plots nearly every day.
+* ...create new figures nearly every day.

 ProPlot's core mission is to provide a smoother plotting experience for heavy matplotlib users.